nixworks/public/news/2016/10/11/a-gunman-reportedly-wearing-an-afghan-police-uniform-kills-at-least-14-people-and-wounds-dozens-more-in-the-shiite-karte-sakhi-shrine-in-k.md

 ### Related:

 1. [A bomb explosion among crowds of Shiite Muslims gathered to mark Ashura, one of their holiest commemorations, kills at least 12 people and wounds 28 others.
-Also, authorities revise the death toll to 17 from yesterday's attack on a Kabul Shiite shrine. ](/news/2016/10/12/a-bomb-explosion-among-crowds-of-shiite-muslims-gathered-to-mark-ashura-one-of-their-holiest-commemorations-kills-at-least-12-people-and-w.md) _Context: Ashura, Kabul, Shi'ite, Violence against Shia Muslims, War in Afghanistan_
+Also, authorities revise the death toll to 17 from yesterday's attack on a Kabul Shiite shrine. ](/news/2016/10/12/a-bomb-explosion-among-crowds-of-shiite-muslims-gathered-to-mark-ashura-one-of-their-holiest-commemorations-kills-at-least-12-people-and-w.md) _Context: Kabul, Shia, Violence against Shia Muslims, War in Afghanistan_
 2. [A suicide attack on a police compound in Gardez, Paktia Province, kills at least 20 people, while a separate gun attack at a training facility in neighboring Ghazni Province leaves another 15 people dead. ](/news/2017/10/17/a-suicide-attack-on-a-police-compound-in-gardez-paktia-province-kills-at-least-20-people-while-a-separate-gun-attack-at-a-training-facili.md) _Context: War in Afghanistan, police_
 3. [A suicide bombing occurs at a checkpoint near the Kabul International Cricket Stadium in Kabul, Afghanistan, killing at least three people and injuring five. ](/news/2017/09/13/a-suicide-bombing-occurs-at-a-checkpoint-near-the-kabul-international-cricket-stadium-in-kabul-afghanistan-killing-at-least-three-people-a.md) _Context: Kabul, War in Afghanistan_
 4. [A suicide car bombing in the western part of Kabul kills at least 24 and injures more than 40 people.
 Afghan authorities say the target of the attack was a bus of civilian government workers from the Ministry of Mines and Petroleum. ](/news/2017/07/24/a-suicide-car-bombing-in-the-western-part-of-kabul-kills-at-least-24-and-injures-more-than-40-people-afghan-authorities-say-the-target-of-t.md) _Context: Kabul, War in Afghanistan_